 Certain foods can interfere with your chances of conceiving, such as:

 If you’re trying to conceive, excess sugar intake should be a concern because it causes insulin resistance leading to hormonal imbalances that impact ovulation.
-In addition, fructose found in sugary drinks doesn’t stimulate the production of progesterone which is needed for implantation and support early pregnancy (11).
+In addition, research is beginning to find an association between sugary beverage intake and lower fertility (11).
 Avoid soda, fruit juice and energy drinks when planning a baby.

-If possible, make your own meals from scratch by using fresh ingredients instead of processed foods because they contain high levels of pesticides which increase infertility among women (12).
-Processed meats such as hot dogs are also considered toxic for fertility because they contain nitrates which increase miscarriage risk during early pregnancy (3).
+If possible, make your own meals from scratch by using fresh ingredients instead of processed foods because they tend to promote weight gain.
+Maintaining a healthy weight will increase your chances of conceiving.
+Processed meats such as hot dogs may also be best avoidedfor fertility because they contain nitrates which may increase miscarriage risk during early pregnancy (3).

 What To Consider To Create The Best Pre-Pregnancy Diet And Exercise Plan